Table of Contents

 Why Prototypes Cost More Than Expected

-Many buyers think a prototype quote is only the price of one part.
+Many buyers think a prototype quote is just the price of one part.
 It usually includes much more.
-A prototype budget may include:
+Understanding why prototyping costs what it does is the first step to controlling it.

 • Design file cleanup

-• Machine setup
+• Machine setup and programming

 • Special tooling

-• Assembly
+• Assembly and purchased parts

-• Inspection
+• Inspection and quality checks

 • Revisions